exoplatform/exo-documentation/docs/Manage-Space.rst

 			only).
 You are not able to view activities of the spaces you have left unless those where you have been mentioned.
-      Once you leave the space, you will not be able to see any activity, nor receiving notifications of your former publications on this space
+      Once you leave the space, you will not be able to see any activity, nor receiving notifications of your former publications done in this space

 .. _Delete-Space: